pcmarts/Collab-Room-Telegram-App/docs/matches/twitter-handle-fix.md

 This document describes the fixes implemented to correctly display and link Twitter handles throughout the application.

-## Latest Update (Version 1.10.0)
+## Latest Update (Version 1.10.4)

-The latest update addresses two issues:
+The latest update (Version 1.10.4) addresses job title display in potential match dialogs:

+1. Fixed job title display in potential match dialogs to consistently show the user's role
+2. Improved data flow to ensure job title information is properly preserved through component chains
+3. Added strategic debugging logs to track job title data throughout the application

+## Previous Update (Version 1.10.0)

+A previous update (Version 1.10.0) addressed two issues:

 1. Twitter handle URLs now correctly use the x.com domain instead of the outdated twitter.com domain
 2. Job titles are now properly displayed from the company database record instead of showing "Unknown Role"